Double Crossbones: Production

-The film was originally known as Half a Buccaneer and was announced in April 1949 with Donald O'Connor attached from the beginning.
+The film was originally known as Half a Buccaneer and was announced in April 1949 with Donald O'Connor attached as its star.
 Oscar Brodney wrote the script.
-The title was changed in August by which time Helena Carter had been assigned to co star.
-Filming started in late August.
+In August, the title was changed and filming began.

 Some of the shots involving the ships at sea were taken from the Universal International 1950 film Buccaneer's Girl.

-O'Connor dances and sings a song in the film, "Percy Had a Heart", during the tavern scene and performs throughout the entire song.

-Famous Universal-International actor Jeff Chandler narrates the very opening of the film, talking about the history of the world's most vicious pirates and introducing viewers to O'Connor's character.
+Actor Jeff Chandler narrates the opening of the film, talking about the history of the world's most vicious pirates and introducing viewers to O'Connor's character.

 Reception

-In an interview in 2003, O'Connor later described the film as "one of the worst pictures ever made", as a part of a backhand comment when he was mentioning him running up a wall.
-Despite this comment from the star himself, many viewers enjoy the film.

-Filmink called the film "very underwhelming" and pointed out it was the one time Helena Carter appeared opposite a male co-star who was younger than her.
+In a contemporary review for The New York Times, critic A. H. Weiler wrote: "Far be it from this viewer to dispute matters of piracy with Universal-International, but 'Double Crossbones' ... has practically all the noted. buccaneers in history assembled at the same table in happy conclave.
+Historical accuracy aside, however, this travesty ... has the grace not to take itself seriously even though it is all dressed up in bright Technicolor. ...
+'Double Crossbones' is a limp lampoon.
+Piracy must have been more fun and Universal's synthetic buccaneers seem to have missed the boat this time."

-Home media
+Home video

-Universal released this film on DVD on May 8, 2007, as part of the Pirates of the Golden Age Movie Collection, a 2-disc set featuring three other films (Against All Flags, Buccaneer's Girl, and Yankee Buccaneer).
-This film was re-released on August 28, 2014, as a stand-alone DVD as part of the Universal Vault Series.
+Universal released the film on DVD on May 8, 2007 as part of the Pirates of the Golden Age Movie Collection, a two-disc set featuring three other films (Against All Flags, Buccaneer's Girl and Yankee Buccaneer).
+This film was rereleased on August 28, 2014 as a standalone DVD as part of the Universal Vault Series.